TruePrav/play-customer-interaction-form/SUPABASE_SETUP.md

 2. **Admin Dashboard**: Visit `/admin` - should require login
 3. **Login**: Use the admin credentials you created
 4. **Data**: Form submissions should save to Supabase and be visible in admin dashboard
+5. **Password Reset**:
+   - Click "Forgot your password?" on the login page
+   - Enter your admin email address
+   - Check your email for the reset link
+   - Click the link to reset your password
+   - The link should redirect to `/auth/reset-password` (make sure this URL is in your Supabase redirect URLs)

+## 8. Password Reset Setup

+The application includes a password reset feature:

+1. **Forgot Password Page**: `/auth/forgot-password` - Users can request a password reset link
+2. **Reset Password Page**: `/auth/reset-password` - Users can set a new password after clicking the reset link

+**Important**: Make sure you've added the reset password URL to your Supabase redirect URLs (see step 4 above).
+The reset link from Supabase will redirect to this page.

+## 9. Set Up Form Options Tables (Optional but Recommended)

+To enable dynamic form options management in the admin panel, run the SQL migration file:

+1. Go to Supabase Dashboard → SQL Editor
+2. Copy and run the contents of `database_migration_form_options.sql` (located in the project root)
+3. This will create tables for managing:
+   - Staff members
+   - Channels
+   - Categories
+   - Branches

+After running this migration:
+- You can manage form options through the "Form Settings" tab in the admin panel
+- The customer interaction form will automatically use the options from the database
+- You can add, edit, reorder, and activate/deactivate options without code changes